 \section{Introduction}

 Barycenter is the notion of mean for probability measures on metric spaces.
 Given a probability measure $\mu$ on the Euclidean space $\mathbb{R}^m$, if its first and second moments are finite, then its mean $\int_{\mathbb{R}^m} x \diff \mu(x)$ can be equivalently defined as the unique point where the infimum $\inf_{y \in \mathbb{R}^m} \int_{\mathbb{R}^m} \| y - x \|^2 \diff \mu(x)$ is reached.
 This formulation in terms of minimization and metric is still valid for general metric spaces, and it leads to our definition of barycenter (see \Cref{defn:barycenter}).
-It is worth noting that barycenters' existence is not guaranteed \emph{a priori} for general metric spaces.
-We restrict our discussions to proper metric spaces to ensure the existence of barycenters.
+It is worth noting that the existence of barycenters is not guaranteed \emph{a priori} for general metric spaces.
+We restrict our discussions to proper metric spaces to ensure that barycenters exist.

 Wasserstein spaces are metric spaces extensively studied in the field of optimal transport theory.
 Their geometric properties have gained constant attention.
 By Wasserstein barycenter we mean a barycenter of some probability measure on a given Wasserstein space.
 In the simplest case, given two measures $\mu, \nu$ in the Wasserstein space $\mathcal{W}_2(M)$ over a Riemannian manifold $M$, all minimal geodesics from $\mu$ to $\nu$ are made of barycenters of $(1 - \lambda) \delta_{\mu} + \lambda \, \delta_{\nu}$ with $\lambda$ varying in $[0, 1]$.
 Their absolute continuity (in possibly generalized settings) was previously studied as the regularity of displacement in \cite{mccann1997convexity,bernard2007optimal,fathi2010optimal,figalli2008absolute,villani2009optimal}.
 A more general case was first studied by Agueh and Carlier \cite{agueh2011barycenters}, where barycenters of $\mathbb{P}: = \sum_{i=1}^{n} \lambda_i \, \delta_{\mu_i}$ on the Wasserstein space $(\mathcal{W}_2(\mathbb{R}^m), W_2)$ were considered.
 In this setting, Wasserstein barycenters are solutions to the following minimization problem: